Selling HRMS software or HRIS systems is hard!

 • Next to impossible to cost justify HRIS software

 Selling anything often applies using some type of cost justification.
 I have seen some companies come up with detailed models that help to cost justify an HR software application.
 I have even worked on a few, but I don’t think they work very well.
 Frankly, too many of the estimated cost savings of an HR application are soft costs.
 Such as: each termination costs the company x amount of dollars.
 So if through improved HR customer service and reporting HR is able to reduce the turnover rate from X to Y, x amount of dollars is saved.
 This may in fact be valid.
-The problem is ultimately your system will be sold to a finance or accounting person.
+The problem is ultimately, your system will be sold to a finance or accounting person.
 I started out as an accountant.
-As an accountant, at least by education, let me tell you soft cost HR software savings will be a hard sell.
+As an accountant, at least by education, let me tell you, soft cost HR software savings will be a hard sell.

 There are exceptions.
-If your HRIS or HRMS application includes in house payroll or a payroll hosted option that is less expensive than what the company is using, this is easy to calculate ROI.
+If your HRIS or HRMS application includes in house payroll or a payroll hosted option that is less expensive than what the company is currently using, this is easy to calculate ROI.
 Recruiting systems are also easier to cost justify.
 If a widget company is paying X dollars to head hunters each year and you are able, with a recruiting solution, to hire ten percent more internally, there is a direct ROI statement that can be offered.

 Yes, an HR system will save human resources a tremendous amount of time and benefit the entire organization but how much money is actually saved?
 Not an easy answer or an easy sale.

 When it comes to HR, in my opinion, there are two types of HR departments.
 There are companies that place great value on the benefits of HR and those that see HR as a cost center.
 It’s pretty easy to tell which is which.
 If you have a well staffed human resource department run by a true HR professional, the company likely values HR and you will find you stand a far greater chance of getting approval than if you are working with an understaffed HR department run by more of a clerical HR person than a professional.
 If the organization has 700 employees and does not currently have an HR software system, why?
 The need is there.
 The benefits are there.
 Have they tried to get the approval for a system before and failed?
-The company would benefit from a system, so why have they not as of yet added one?
+The company would benefit from a system, so why have they not yet added one?
 The longer you work in the industry, the quicker you will become at seeing which organizations value HR and which don’t.
 If the organization you are working with does not see HR as offering value, you will have a tough time getting the budget money for a new HRIS system.

 Now that we have presented the problem, let’s talk about the solutions.
 There are steps you can take, to some degree or another, to counter the problems mentioned above but still you are going to lose deals based on what I have offered above.
 The important thing is to make sure you are working and winning the deals that can be won and not losing those deals to your competitors.